 When proofreading, it’s important to watch out for empty adjectives.
 These are words that don’t actually convey any meaning and are just used to pad out a sentence.

 For example, “the hired help were very lazy and unprofessional” can be changed to “the hired help was lazy and unprofessional.”

 Not only is this shorter and easier to read, but it also packs more of a punch.
 So next time you’re proofreading your work, make sure to watch out for those empty adjectives!

 4) Complexity & Unnecessary words

-Make sure that your writing is clear and concise.
+Making sure that your writing is clear and concise is one of the most important parts of copy editing or proofreading.
 This can be especially challenging when you’re dealing with complex topics or dense prose.